lombao/lxzasm/README.md

 ```
 lxzasm test1.asm
 ```
-This will generate a file named "output.ronm" which is a 64Kb binary file containing the flat memory with the compiled code inside
+This will generate a file named "z80.bin" which is a 64Kb binary file containing the flat memory with the compiled code inside

 ### Combining more than one file
 You can compile more than one assembler file at a time, for instance, using the examples in tests folder you could